-Every customer service team faces the same challenge: at times, the phone lines are constantly busy, and customers are left waiting for minutes before speaking to an Agent.
-At other times, it’s so quiet that staff are left with little to do.
-This is not only frustrating for both customers and employees, but it also leads to unnecessary costs or unhappy customers.
+Every customer service team faces the same challenge: at times, phone lines are constantly busy and customers are left waiting for minutes before speaking to an agent.
+At other moments, it’s so quiet that staff have little to do.
+This imbalance is frustrating for customers and employees alike, and it often leads to unnecessary costs or declining service quality.

-So, how do you keep a customer service team running smoothly?
+So how do you keep a customer service operation running smoothly, even when demand fluctuates?

 The answer lies in Workforce Management (WFM): a data-driven approach that ensures the right number of employees are available at the right time.
-By using forecasting, scheduling, and real-time adjustments, WFM helps businesses optimize productivity, enhance customer satisfaction, and reduce operational costs.
+In this article, we’ll take a closer look at how workforce management works in practice and why it plays such a crucial role in modern customer service.

 Why is Workforce Management important?